 Declaring emergency to yourself

-Declaring emergency does not always means declaring it to a third party.
+Declaring an emergency does not always mean declaring it to a third party.
 Sometimes you need to declare an approaching emergency to yourself and take action.

 And when he did declare the emergency to himself, it was too late.